usrbinnc/netcat-cpi-kernel-module/README.md

 cat /dev/netcat | ogg123 -
 ```

-This repository contains the album's track data in source files, that came from `.ogg` files that were
+This repository contains the album's track data in source files, that (for complexity's sake) came from `.ogg` files that were
 encoded from `.wav` files that were created from `.mp3` files that were encoded from the mastered
 `.wav` files which were generated from ProTools final mix `.wav` files that were created from
 24-track analog tape.